Village of Lima

 County practiced what they preached.

 In the Village of Lima, free black tradesmen were resident owners of five of the ten houses within in the Village of Lima historical district.
 The free black community expanded as more parcels of ground were subdivided from the Rattew-Fox farm and conveyed to free black men.
 These lots were located along a private road that was later named Van Leer Avenue after John Van Leer and Van Leer family members.
 The Van Leers owned nearby Cabins which were used as Underground Railroad stations.
-They were also noted for attending anti-slavery committee meetings.
+They are on record financially supporting the stations through a local AME Church and were also noted for attending anti-slavery committee meetings.
 Sixty-nine acres along, what is now, Van Leer Avenue was sold to John P. Van Leer who subdivided 2 to 4 acre lots and sold or donated them to the free black occupants or only to people who were supportive of the free black community.
 There are records of “Vanleers” and other residents with both African and Caucasian ancestry in this area.Ref PA Archives

 The Lima Methodist Church was built on one of the small lots.
 Roughly half a mile down the road there was a meeting house which was actually a station in the underground railroad to help runaway slaves.
 There is a recorded account of a group of men raiding the buildings for a fugitive slave, which they did not find.